h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 8: When Prior and Data Conflict

 #### Problem Statement
-Let's explore a scenario where the prior belief and the observed data are in significant conflict.
-A school district has a prior belief that the average standardized test score is 75 (out of 100) with a variance of 9.
-A new cohort of 5 students takes the test and scores [50, 55, 45, 52, 48].
-The test has a known variance of 16.
-Calculate the MAP estimate and compare with different prior strengths.
+An education researcher faces a situation where new test data significantly conflicts with historical averages.
+The researcher needs to determine how different strengths of prior belief affect the MAP estimate when confronted with surprising evidence.

+Given:
+- Prior belief about average standardized test score: $\mu_0 = 75$ (out of 100)
+- Prior variance: $\sigma_0^2 = 9$
+- Observed test scores from a new cohort of 5 students: $[50, 55, 45, 52, 48]$
+- Known test variance: $\sigma^2 = 16$

+Calculate the MAP estimate for the true average test score using the given parameters.
+Then recalculate the MAP estimate under the following scenarios:
+1. Weak prior (less confidence in historical data): $\sigma_0^2 = 36$
+2. Strong prior (high confidence in historical data): $\sigma_0^2 = 4$

+How does the strength of the prior belief affect the MAP estimate when the observed data strongly contradicts the prior?
+Which estimate would you recommend the researcher use, and why?

 #### Solution